-The yen, which tends to benefit during geopolitical or financial stress, has strengthened for three straight weeks and was the best performing major currency in 2018.
+Japan's currency has strengthened for three straight weeks and was among the few gainers in 2018 against a resurgent dollar.
 In the last four days alone, it has gained 2.2 percent.

 Volatile stock markets have also boosted the safe-haven appeal of the yen.
 The CBOE Volatility Index, a widely followed barometer of expected near-term volatility for U.S. stocks, has nearly doubled to 28 from 16 at the start of December.